bank-vaults/bank-vaults/README.md

 *Bank Vaults is a wrapper for the official Vault client with automatic token renewal, built in Kubernetes support, dynamic database credential management and more.*

 **Bank Vaults** is a core building block of the [Pipeline](https://github.com/banzaicloud/pipeline) PaaS.
-Some of the usage patterns are highlighted tjrough these blog posts:
+Some of the usage patterns are highlighted through these blog posts:

 [Authentication and authorization of Pipeline users with OAuth2 and Vault](https://banzaicloud.com/blog/oauth2-vault/)</br>
 [Dynamic credentials with Vault using Kubernetes Service Accounts](https://banzaicloud.com/blog/vault-dynamic-secrets/)</br>